Code-Institute-Submissions/my-online-portfolio/README.md

 This is my first ever website and I thought "what a good idea it would be to create my first website as an online portfolio".
 So this is a webpage that will showcase my skills, my education and my projects to future employers.
 This website will be updated regularly and improved always depending on the skill level that i'm at.

 When you first enter the webpage you probabbly would be thinking **"Why is there a gap between the NavBar and the About me section?"**.
 This was done so it will come out nice on all types of technology devices.
 Following on, I want to show the employer who I am by adding a picture and a few social links to get more info.
-Just under that as you gently scroll there is a about me section where i talk about myself a bit.
-Then comes the skills i have in terms of my cosing languages and staright after that is the projects that i have acomplished and some that i hopefully will acomplish.
+Just under that as you gently scroll there is an about me section where i talk about myself a bit.
+Then comes the skills i have in terms of my coding languages, i used green, orange and red to signify the skill level that im at and gave each a percentage.
+This will give the employer a idea of what stage im currently at at my coding level.
+Straight after there is the projects that i have acomplished and some that i hopefully will acomplish.

 ## Technologies and Deployment